-The course will be divided into 16 Chapters, an Assignment, and a Final Written Exam.
+The module will be divided into 16 Chapters, an assignment, and a final written exam.
 It will take students through oral and written business communication skills, critical thinking and analytical reasoning, ethical decision-making, teamwork, and professionalism.
-Student participation in class, including homework, Assignment, and Final, Exam represents the tools for evaluating the students (see Table 1).
+Student participation in class, including homework, assignment, and final exam represents the tools for evaluating the students (see Table 1).
 These practices will comprise critical thinking, theory, case study, and actuality.
 Students will be motivated to perform interactive activities and participate actively by brainstorming, presenting, attending, and asking questions.
 Enhancing presentation and writing skills will be an integrated task.